edespino/cloudberry-site/docs/sql-stmts/create-table.md

 **`UNLOGGED`**

 If specified, the table is created as an unlogged table.
 Data written to unlogged tables is not written to the write-ahead (WAL) log, which makes them considerably faster than ordinary tables.
 However, the contents of an unlogged table are not replicated to mirror segment instances.
-Also an unlogged table is not crash-safe: Cloudberry Database automatically truncates an unlogged table after a crash or unclean shutdown.
+Also an unlogged table is not crash-safe: Apache Cloudberry automatically truncates an unlogged table after a crash or unclean shutdown.
 Any indexes created on an unlogged table are automatically unlogged as well.

 **`IF NOT EXISTS`**

 Do not throw an error if a relation with the same name already exists.
-Cloudberry Database issues a notice in this case.
+Apache Cloudberry issues a notice in this case.
 Note that there is no guarantee that the existing relation is anything like the one that would have been created.

 **`table_name`**